gamingrobot/doingstuff.dev/content/posts/elf-shared-library-version.md

 ```

 The downside is the output is in hex when using `readelf`, unlike the human readable format of SCCS above.
 But this method is faster since it's only reading the ELF headers rather than the whole binary.

+## Can these be used for executables?

+Yup, if you need to provide a version without executing.
+But the more intuitive solution is to have a `--version` argument.